HelpMe-Pls/JAMStack-site/README.md

 - Fix known bugs
 - Add functionality to "Search for products", "Pause subscription" and "Promo code"
 - Integrate [TDD](https://en.wikipedia.org/wiki/Test-driven_development)
-- Further refractor code for readability and maintainability
+- Further refractor code for readability, reusability and maintainability
 - Find other free alternatives to AWS EC2 for deploying the backend
 - Create a Docker image for this project.